dhurlburtusa/shortcuts/auth0/auth0_account-notes.md

 Allows you to define APIs that you can consume from your authorized applications.

 - Initially, the Auth0 Management API is the only API available.

+### Connections

+Auth0 provides various types of "connections": database, social, enterprise, and passwordless.

+Applications are declared to use one or more connection.

+#### Database Connections

+You can use an Auth0 database or you can supply your own.

+- Initially, a Username-Password-Authentication database connection is available.
+By default, it uses an Auth0 database but this can be changed.

+#### Social Connections

+Auth0 provious various social connections like Google, Facebook, Twitter, and others so that you can let your users login with them.